CloudEngineHub/feeding-deployment/README.md

         - `source devel/setup.bash`
         - `cd src/feeding-deployment/launch`
         - `roslaunch robot.launch`
+3. Start feeding utensil:
+   - Alias `launch_utensil` on compute system
+   - Otherwise, run the following commands from the root of your ROS workspace:
+        - `conda activate feed`
+        - `source devel/setup.bash`
+        - `rosrun wrist_driver_ros wrist_driver`
+   - _Important Note:_ To shutdown this node, press Ctrl + / (Signal handling is setup to shutdown cleanly)
 3. Run the feeding demo:
    - Alias `run_demo` on compute system
    - Otherwise,run the following commands from the root of your ROS workspace: